mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

     :align: center

 1. Create the remaining domains for the tip in a similar fashion.
-There should be four more.
+There should be five tip cap domains total after you're done.

 You should now have a poor quality surface mesh for your tip cap as shown below.